 Unpacking 2

 Read this first!
 3

 General Guide 9

 Monitor Screen Contents 10

-II Quick Start Basics 13
+Quick Start Basics 13

 What is a digital camera?
 13

 What you can do with your CASIO camera

 First, charge the battery prior to use

-■ To charge the battery
+To charge the battery

-■ To load the battery 17
+■ To load the battery

-Configuring Basic Settings the First Time You Turn On the Camera 19
+Configuring Basic Settings the First Time You Turn On the Can nera 18

 Preparing a Memory Card

 Supported Memory Cards

 To load a memory card

-■ To format (initialize) a new memory card
+To format (initialize) a new memory card

 Turning the Camera On and Off

-To turn off the camera
+To turn power on

 To shoot a snapshot.

 Holding the Camera Correctly

 Viewing Snapshots

 Deleting Images.

 ■ To delete a single file

 To delete all files

 Snapshot Shooting Precautions

 Auto Focus Restrictions